thegland/wooldid/README.md

 -  cfxplottypes(_post, pre, and/or integers specifying relative time periods_) - specifies whether the plots showing the effect of treatment across the distribution of the continuous treatment variable will show post-treatment effects, pre-treatment effects, or effects in specific years relative to treatment

 ##### Technical Features:
-- update - update your local installation of wooldid using the most recent version of wooldid available on github
+- update - update your local installation of wooldid using the most recent version of wooldid available on GitHub
 - verbose - print updates as estimation progresses and save the results from the underlying regression estimated to a model called ___wooldidfullmodel
 - safety() - if set to "off", turns off various safety features that block estimation when wooldid detects a situation where it may yield unreliable results
 - Other features documented in the help file.